ttscience/unbiased/README.md

 docker compose -f docker-compose.test.yml run tests
 ```

-### Executing with Coverage
+### Code Coverage

+Unbiased supports code coverage analysis through the `covr` package.
+This allows you to measure the effectiveness of your tests by showing which parts of your R code in the `R` directory are actually being tested.

+To calculate code coverage, you will need to install the `covr` package.
+Once installed, you can use the following methods:

-For test coverage, use the `covr::report()` method.
-This will run all tests and provide a coverage report in HTML format.
-For a simpler code coverage report, use the `covr::package_coverage()` method.
+- `covr::report()`: This method runs all tests and generates a detailed coverage report in HTML format.
+- `covr::package_coverage()`: This method provides a simpler, text-based code coverage report.

-You can also use the `run_tests_with_coverage.sh` script to run Unbiased tests with code coverage.
+Alternatively, you can use the provided `run_tests_with_coverage.sh` script to run Unbiased tests with code coverage.